-Simone joined the department in 2015 and is since 2018 Programme Director for Loughborough's Communication and Media undergraduate programmes.
+Simone joined the department in 2015 and was Programme Director for Communication and Media undergraduate programmes from 2018 to 2020.
+After leaving Loughborough University in 2021 to take up an Associate Professorship at the University of Turin, Italy, he remained part of the wider LU community as a Visiting Fellow.
 His main areas of interest are media history and digital media.
 He completed his Ph.D. in Communication Studies at the University of Turin, Italy, in 2011, and has researched and taught in numerous international institutions, including Columbia University in New York, USA, Humboldt University Berlin and the University of Cologne in Germany, and Concordia University in Montreal, Canada.
-He is the author of a monograph, Supernatural Entertainments: Victorian Spiritualism and the Rise of Modern Media Culture (Pennsylvania State University Press, 2016), and of articles published in numerous peer-reviewed journals, including the Journal of Communication, New Media & Society, Communication Theory, Media, Culture & Society, and Media History.
-He was awarded research fellowships by world-leading institutions such as the Humboldt Foundation and Columbia University’s Italian Academy.
+He is the author of two monographs: Deceitful Media: Artificial Intelligence and Social Life after the Turing Test (Oxford University Press, 2021) and Supernatural Entertainments: Victorian Spiritualism and the Rise of Modern Media Culture (Pennsylvania State University Press, 2016), as well as of articles published in international journals including the Journal of Communication, New Media & Society, Communication Theory, Media, Culture & Society, and Convergence.
+He was awarded research fellowships by world-leading institutions such as the Humboldt Foundation, AHRC, ESRC and Columbia University’s Italian Academy.
 He is Assistant Editor of Media, Culture & Society.

 - Thais Sarda: "The Dark Side of the Internet: A Study About Representations of the Deep Web and Tor Network in the British Press."
 Co-supervised with John Downey.